tristramjones/weather-backend/README.md

 - Postgres

 ## Setup
-- Clone down this repo and run bundle exec.
+- Clone down this repo and run `bundle install`.
 - Once this has completed and all dependencies are installed, run `rails s`.
 - Visit [http://localhost:3000/](http://localhost:3000/).
 You'll only see the Rails welcome screen but this indicates that the http request was successful and the API is ready to serve the client.
 - Now, visit the [Weather client](https://github.com/Jessicalong627/weather-app) and follow the setup instructions to get the Weather app's frontend running.